 - Immune modulatory effects can improve the immune system’s ability to fight off the cancer.

-- Metronomic chemotherapy can induce tumor dormancy meaning that the cancer cells become less active, reducing cancer growth/spread.1
+- Metronomic chemotherapy can induce tumor dormancy, meaning the cancer cells become less active.
+This could reduce cancer growth/spread.1

-Metronomic chemotherapy can be used for many different cancer types but has often been used for transitional cell carcinoma of the urinary bladder, nasal tumors, soft tissue sarcomas, and metastatic cancers.5
+Metronomic chemotherapy can be used for many different cancer types but has often been used for:5

 How to Get the Best Results from Metronomic Chemo Protocols